Services

 Budgets, to me, are not just about money.
 They’re also about time.
 So, as you start to think about shifting your marketing budget, I want you to first think about shifting your time budget.

-There’s no question that AI will fundamentally change many aspects of the work we do.
+There’s no question that AI has already changed many aspects of the work we do.
 If that makes you feel uncomfortable, you’re not alone.
-Public opinion is deeply divided, with more and more professionals afraid that AI will take their jobs in the near future
+Public opinion is deeply divided, with more and more professionals afraid that AI will take their jobs in the near future.

 As with anything new, the best thing to do to combat these fears is to learn.